Happy New Year!

-- 187 hours in the sky – this is almost 8 full days worth of my life lived in AA airplanes.
-I wonder what would my total time spent in travel be, considering commute to/from airports, going through security and waiting at the airport for flights.
-I bet it would be over 500 hours, which I think is a conservative estimate.
+- 187 hours in the sky – This is almost eight full days of my life spent in AA planes.
+I wonder what my total time spent in travel would be if I added commute times to/from airports, going through security and waiting in airports for flights.
+I bet it would exceed 500 hours, which I think is a conservative estimate.

 Woohoo!
 American Airlines took me to 17 destinations

 To be honest, this was a surprise.
-Apparently, in 2018, AA took me to 16 destinations in the US in addition to Beijing/China.
-And, the direct flight Los Angeles (LAX) to Beijing (PEK) being the farthest.
+Apparently, in 2018, AA took me to 16 destinations in the US in addition to Beijing and the direct flight from Los Angeles (LAX) to Beijing (PEK) was the farthest.

 The value of my loyalty

-Since Phoenix, my hometown, is a hub for American Airlines I have been loyal to the airline.
+Because Phoenix, my hometown, is a hub for American Airlines I have been loyal to the airline.
 Actually, I have been since the old days of America West and US Airways.
-For those who may not know, America West and US Airways merged in 2005 and retained the name US Airways, then in 2013 US Airways merged with American Airlines and retained the AA branding.
+For those who may not know, America West and US Airways merged in 2005 and retained the name US Airways, then in 2013, US Airways merged with American Airlines and retained the AA branding.

 The 2018 year in review email from AA indicates that I have received 49K bonus miles because of my elite status, which is a reflection of my loyalty.
 At first, the number looked okay.
-However, compared to the 85K miles I flew on AA, it represents a bonus of about 58%.
-This is lower than what I received in 2017, percent wise.
-This leads me to ask: is the reward for my loyalty declining?
+However, compared to the 85K miles I flew on AA, it represents a bonus of about 58 percent.
+This is a lower percentage than what I received in 2017.
+This leads me to ask: Is the reward for my loyalty declining?

 On the other hand, I was pleasantly surprised that as a Platinum Pro member I received 25 complimentary upgrades which is higher than what I was able to score in 2017.

-The email from AA starts with this statement:
+The email from AA opens with this statement:

 “It’s been said that so much of who we are is where we have been.
 We hope you’ve enjoyed where we’ve taken you this year and are grateful you’ve chosen to spend so much of your time with us in the skies.”